 The name “folk horror” derives from the folklore tales it pulls inspiration from, with stories rooted in mythologies and witchcraft.
 There are elements to folk horror that are easily recognizable for audiences.
-Oftentimes they take place in rural settings (the landscape heightening the story) with themes of religion or superstitions, focusing on the characters that are unaware of the power surrounding them.
+Oftentimes they take place in rural settings—the landscape heightening the story—with themes of religion or local superstitions.
+The focus is on the characters that are unaware of the power surrounding them.

 Looking at films from the 1960s to today, the documentary gives great insight into how these stories explored complex themes through the horror lens.
 Throughout its 3-hour runtime, director Kier-La Janisse shows how folk horror has evolved over the decades.
 From the early days, we’re shown how horror fiction translated to the screen by British filmmakers, with films like Witchfinder General (1968) and The Wicker Man (1973).
 One thing you’ll certainly take from the film is an immense list of reading and film recommendations to really engross yourself in the genre further.